blocto/fcl-demo/README.md

 ## Contact
 If you encounter any questions while trying out Flow, please go to [Flow Discord Server](https://discord.gg/SEJtd32), where you can find other developers to help you out.

+## Acknowledgement
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- A lot of the examples were taken from the tutorial in [FCL](https://github.com/onflow/flow-js-sdk/tree/master/packages/fcl)